-If you wish to live in the most lavish and expensive location, then Wycombe Square is your destination.
+If you wish to live in the most lavish and expensive location, Wycombe Square is your destination.
 According to a survey conducted by the Halifax, houses in Wycombe Square, West London, are valued at an average of £5.4million ($8.7million) each, making the location the most expensive place to live in England and Wales.
-A destination for the luxury lovers, Wycombe Square is popular with bankers and foreign investors.
+A destination for luxury lovers, Wycombe Square, is popular with bankers and foreign investors.
 A gated development in Kensington, this Square consists of 19 townhouses and 48 apartments.
 One of the houses was recently on the market for £10million ($16.1million), while the apartments boast of a price tag of around £1.5million ($2.4million) each.
-The entire development is protected by 24-hour security men who are known to dress in Armani suits and surveillance cameras that are hidden in the Georgian-style street lamps.
-Besides Wycombe Square the survey has brought to light other expensive areas in England.
+The entire development is protected by 24-hour security men known to dress in Armani suits and surveillance cameras hidden in the Georgian-style street lamps.
+Besides Wycombe Square, the survey has brought to light other expensive areas in England.

-With prices so high, it is hard to believe that there is a slump in the real estate market.
+With prices so high, it is hard to believe a slump in the real estate market.